EttusResearch/uhd/host/docs/sync.rst

     usrp->set_time_next_pps(uhd::time_spec_t(gps_time+1));

 ------------------------------------------------------------------------
-Synchronizing multiple channels
+Synchronizing channel phase
 ------------------------------------------------------------------------

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Synchronizing the cordics
+Align CORDICs in the DSP
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The frequency translation between baseband and IF can introduce a phase ambiguity between channels.
 This is due to the property that the cordic in the DSP chain can have a random phase offset.
-Fortunately, the cordic is reset on each start-of-burst.
+Fortunately, the CORDIC is reset on each start-of-burst.
 Therefore, the method to phase-align the cordics is to coordinate streaming at a particular time.

-For receive, a burst is started when the user issues a stream command.
+* For receive, a burst is started when the user issues a stream command.
 This stream command should have a time spec set.
-For transmit, a burst is started when the user calls send.
+* For transmit, a burst is started when the user calls send.
 The metadata should have a time spec and start of burst set.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Synchronizing the RF LOs
+Align LOs in the front-end
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+After tuning the RF front-ends, each local oscillator will have a random phase offset.
+Some daughterboards have mechanisms to phase-align the oscillators, however, these mechanisms are not currently implemented.
+In any case, LO phase-alignment will not forgo the need for calibration.

+**RX Calibration**

+1) Tune the setup.
+2) Receive known signals.
+3) Capture calibration data.
+4) Do not re-tune.
+5) Receive live data.

+**TX Calibration**

+1) Tune the setup.
+2) Transmit known signals.
+3) Capture calibration data.
+4) Do not re-tune.
+5) Transmit live data.